 Giving your brows a massage may sound a little strange — but hear us out!
 Eyebrow massages don’t only feel amazing, but they can also be very beneficial to promoting growth.
-Massages can help increase blood flow to the hair follicles, thus encouraging the follicles to receive more nutrients and oxygen, which can lead to healthy hair growth.
+Massages can help increase blood flow to the hair follicles, thus encouraging the follicles to receive more nutrients and oxygen, which can lead to healthy brow growth.
 Apply pressure onto each brow with your fingertips and massage in a circular motion for the best results.
 You can do this on its own or before applying your favorite brow serum.

 8. Fake Full Brows